-Many of my readers tell me that they struggle to eat “healthy” because they feel like they just don’t know what to eat.
 I mean, yes - they know what to eat (ie, real food, not junk food), but what exactly does that mean in real life?

 First know this - you don’t have to eat first thing in the morning if you don’t feel hungry!
 I recommend breaking your fast (<- get it?
 Break-fast?) when you feel the urge to eat and not just because it’s what you’ve been told to eat it as soon as you wake up, because that’s old science.
 Today we know there are lots of fat loss benefits to intermittent fasting.

 Lastly - keep it simple.
 There’s no reason to over complicate your first meal.
 Breakfasts were made to be easy!